Controlling Odour Transfer in Condominiums

 Who can help?

 Odour transfer is a complex problem, as there are likely to be multiple odour transfer pathways between units, caused either by compartmentalization or air supply deficiencies.
-Engineers have the knowledge and skills to help you solve odour transfer issues.
+Keller Engineers have the knowledge and skills to help you solve odour transfer issues.

 Odour Transfer Information Gathering Checklist